My wife and I had an argument before work.

 Speak no ego.
 Be no ego...

-BE HUMBLE.
+STAY HUMBLE.
 Understand you are a (small) part of the world.
-Service and patience should be top priorities.
+Patience and service should be top priorities.

 BE TEACHABLE.
 Focus more on what you can learn and less on showing what you know.
 Remember that much of what you know began with the work of someone else.

 LISTEN MORE.
-Make every effort to truly understand what others are saying (beyond just words).
+Try to truly understand what others are saying (beyond just words).
 It makes for better connections.
 Allow a gap of silence before responding.
 Ask questions (and listen, again).

 APPRECIATE PEOPLE.
 Enjoy others’ contributions.
 Don’t squelch ideas or defend territory.
 Encourage people more.